powsybl/powsybl-core/docs/grid_features/network_modifications.md

 The `RatioTapChangerHolder` can be from:
 - A two-winding transformers
-- A three-winding transformer with a single phase-tap changer
+- A three-winding transformer with a single phase tap changer
 - A leg of a three-winding transformer

 Class: `RatioTapPositionModification`